In 1929, astronomers discovered something very surprising.

 This is the idea behind the Big Bang.

-But they were in for another suprise.
+But they were in for another surprise.
 They later found that this expansion was accelerating.

 That’s pretty crazy.
 No normal explosions accelerate.

 Some physicists found that if you adjust our models of what the universe is by adding one of two things, they match the acceleration that we’ve observed.
 Either:

 - The entire universe filled with a type of ‘smooth’ background energy (called the ‘cosmological constant’),

 - The entire universe is filled with a type of ‘bumpy’ background energy (called ‘scalar fields’).

 It’s called ‘dark’ because we can’t see it.
 It only seems to affect the force of gravity.
 It can be thought of as background energy that ‘lubricates’ the expansion of the universe (it’s not a perfect analogy, but it’s close).

 From the distortions in gravity that we can see, we can calculate the amount of energy that dark energy has.

 It has to have a very low density, so low that it is imperceptible to all of our current equipment.
 But because it stretches out across the entire universe, the total amount of energy in dark energy is phenomenal.